-What is Hand, Foot and Mouth disease?
+What is Hand, Foot, and Mouth Disease in Simple Terms?

 Hand, foot, and mouth disease (HFMD) is an infectious disease caused by a contagious virus (coxsackievirus 16) that mainly affects your hands, feet, and mouth and can cause a bumpy or blistery rash all over your body.